 Tiffany Hayes added 20 points for the Huskies, who have won 73 consecutive home games.
-It was UConn's ninth straight victory since having its record 90-game win streak snapped in a loss to Stanford on Dec.
+It was UConn's ninth straight win since having its record 90-game win streak snapped in a loss to Stanford on Dec.
 30.

-Kelly Faris had 14 points and Stefanie Dolson added eight points and 12 rebounds.
+Kelly Faris had 14 points, and Stefanie Dolson added eight points and 12 rebounds.

 A lob pass from Lorin Dixon to Moore made it 38-9 Huskies, sending the already excited crowd into a frenzy.
-It was 40-9 when the students began chanting "Overrated!" at the Duke bench.
+It was 40-9 when the students began chanting "overrated" at the Duke bench.